BUSINESS STATISTICS NOTES

 Meaning of Regression Analysis

-Regression is the measure of the average relationship between two or more variable in terms of the original units of the data.
-It is a statistical tool with the help of which the unknown values of one variable can be estimated from known values of another variable.
+units of the data.
+It is a statistical tool with the help of which the unknown

-It is clear from above definitions that regression analysis is a statistical device with the help of which we are in a position to estimate the unknown values of one variable from known values of another variable.
+that regression analysis is a statistical device with the help of which we are

-Table of Contents
+Table of

-1. Meaning and Properties of Regression Analysis
+1. Meaning and Properties of Regression

-2. Significance and Limitations of Correlation Analysis
+Analysis 2.
+Significance and Limitations of Correlation

-3. Various Types of Regression analysis
+Analysis 3.
+Various Types of Regression

-4. Difference between Correlation and Regression
+analysis 4.
+Difference between Correlation

-6. Standard error of estimates
+two regression lines?
+6. Standard error of estimates |

 Characteristics of regression coefficients:

-1. Both regression co-efficients will have the same sign.
+1. Both regression co-efficients will

-2. If one regression co-efficient is above unity, then the other regression co-efficient should be below unity.
+above unity, then the other regression co-efficient should be below unity.

-3. If both the regression co-efficient are negative, correlation co-efficient should be negative
+are negative, correlation co-efficient should be negative

-4. Regression co-efficients are independent of change of origin but not of scale.
+independent of change of origin but not of scale.

 Uses and Significance of Regression Analysis

-The following are main Advantages of regression analysis:
+The following are main Advantages of

-(1) Helpful to statisticians: The study of regression helps the statisticians to estimate the most probable value of one variable of a series for the given values of the other related variables of the series.
+of one variable of a series for the given values of the other related variables

-(2) Nature of relationship: Regression is useful in describing the nature of the relationship between two variables.
+is useful in describing the nature of the relationship between two variables.

-(3) Estimation of relationship: Regression analysis is widely used for the measurement and estimation of relationship among economic variables.
+analysis is widely used for the measurement and estimation of relationship

-(4) Predictions: Regression analysis is helpful in making quantitative predictions on the basis of estimated relationship among variables.
+is helpful in making quantitative predictions on the basis of estimated

-(5) Policy formulation: The predictions made on the basis of estimated relationship are used in policy making.
+predictions made on the basis of estimated relationship are used in policy

 ALSO READ: CHAPTER WISE BUSINESS STATISTICS NOTES